dotnet/EntityFramework.Docs/entity-framework/core/providers/sqlite/limitations.md

 ### Migrations limitations workaround

 You can workaround some of these limitations by manually writing code in your migrations to perform a rebuild.
 Table rebuilds involve creating a new table, copying data to the new table, dropping the old table, renaming the new table.
-You will need to use the `Sql(string)` method to perform some of these steps.
+You will need to use the <xref:Microsoft.EntityFrameworkCore.Migrations.MigrationBuilder.Sql%2A> method to perform some of these steps.

 See [Making Other Kinds Of Table Schema Changes](https://sqlite.org/lang_altertable.html#otheralter) in the SQLite documentation for more details.